radiantlogic-v8/documentation-new/documentation/sys-admin-guide/concepts.md

 A data agent retrieves identity-related data from your on-prem environment or cloud and sends it back to RadiantOne.
 When you define a data source, the configuration process allows you to define how you connect to the data source.
 Connections to custom objects that connect to a REST API or web endpoint, for example, typically do not require a data agent.

-For on-prem backends, on the other hand, typically require selecting a data agent.
+On-prem backends, on the other hand, typically require selecting a data agent.

 ## Union